2020: Things To Do On Father’s Day In Brisbane | Father’s Day Ideas

 If you’re north of the city, see our list of Whale Watching providers on the Sunshine Coast here.

 For those who get sea sick, we’ve also picked out the best spots to go land-based whale watching for FREE!
 There are lots of places along our beautiful coastline where you can see whales from the shore, and September is the perfect time to see them.
 See here for land-based whale watching spots north of the city, and here for land-based whale watching on the Gold Coast.
+There are more land-based whale watching spots here.

 Father’s Day ideas for adventurous dads